-If these programs are implemented the minimum units per acre may need to be revised for these zoning districts.
-This may necessitate a General Plan Amendment to revise the Residential Land Use Designation descriptions of the Land Use Element.
-Mitigation Measure 1 has been added to address this potential inconsistency.
+If these programs are implemented through a future zoning amendment the minimum units per acre may need to be revised for these zoning districts.
+This may necessitate a future General Plan Amendment to revise the Residential Land Use Designation descriptions of the Land Use Element prior to adoption of the zoning ordinance.
+Mitigation Measure 1 has been added to address this potential future inconsistency.

-Mitigation Measure 1: Undertake a General Plan Amendment to revise the Residential Land Use Designation descriptions of the Land Use Element if the implementation or programs H-1.3.3, H1.3.5, H-1.74, H-1.7.5 and H-1.7.8 result in a conflict with the maximum density permissible in residential zoning districts.
+Mitigation Measure 1: Undertake a General Plan Amendment to revise the Residential Land Use Designation descriptions of the Land Use Element, prior to adoption of an LUDC amendment if the implementation of programs H-1.3.3, H1.3.5, H-1.74, H-1.7.5 and H-1.7.8 result in a conflict with the maximum density permissible in residential zoning districts in the General Plan.

-B. Potential Annexation Inconsistency
+B. Potential Future Annexation Inconsistency

-The following program, if implemented, could conflict with the Land Use Element policies regrading annexation as land zoned for single family residential development is likely to conflict with Policy LU-2.4 Annexation Standards as a revenue neutral single family residential zoning is unlikely to be feasible.
+Optional program H-2.9.3 (below), if implemented in a future Zoning Amendment, would require an amendment to Land Use Element Policy LU-2.4 Annexation Standards as a revenue neutral single family residential zoning is unlikely to be feasible.